Members’ Voluntary Liquidation vs Strike Off

 The Striking Off route is best suited to companies which have net assets up to £25,000.

-If the assets to be distributed to shareholders are less than £25,000, shareholders can automatically get capital gains treatment on a strike off (no prior application to HM Revenue & Customs required), but if the assets are above £25,000, the tax treatment will be as dividends so income tax.
+If the assets to be distributed to shareholders are not more than £25,000, shareholders can automatically get capital gains treatment on a strike off (no prior application to HM Revenue & Customs required), but if the assets are above £25,000, the tax treatment will be as dividends so income tax.

 Before applying to strike off a limited company, it must be closed down legally.